usds/justice40-tool/client/README.md

 - type `docker-compose up`
 - Running this on MacBook Pro with a 2.6GHz 6-core i7 with 16 GB of memory can take upto 20 minutes to complete.

+#### Changing the source of tile / map layer
+If you don't want to use the local data-pipeline location for getting the tile / map layers, you can change the DATA_SOURCE env variable in the docker-compose.yml file to development and it will point to the CDN for the tile / map layer.

 #### Troubleshooting docker

 - If an error is thrown about [running out of space](https://medium.com/@wlarch/no-space-left-on-device-when-using-docker-compose-why-c4a2c783c6f6) on device see this for ways to reclaim space.